It all started in July 2008, when my blog, Good Financial Cents, was born.

 That meant I would write the article, fax the article along with the submission form to compliance, then wait for the e-mail approval to publish the article, which would take between three and seven business days, print off the approval to keep in our branch file, and then make any changes before publishing.

 I had to get approval for every single article I published on my site.
 At the time that was over 800 articles!

 Imagine trying to keep track of that.
 I promise you it’s not fun.

 The process was a nightmare, but after almost a year of doing it this way, my assistant and I perfected the system to the best of our ability.
 Even at its highest efficiency, though, my assistant and I were spending five to ten hours a week just handling the compliance aspect – and that had nothing to do with actually writing the article, posting the article, polishing the article, and handling anything else on the back end of my website.

-What made the blogging aspect even worse was that it was hard for to have a voice.
-My blog articles always had to be “balanced” and I was forbidden from making remarks such as
+What made the blogging aspect even worse was that it was hard to have a voice.
+My blog articles always had to be “balanced,” and I was forbidden from making remarks such as

 “I love the Roth IRA and I think it’s one of the greatest things ever created!”